shillyshaly/CiLisp/README.md

 ## Progress Checks

 We will do 10-minute one-on-one progress checks on the  dates listed below.
-The expected amount of progress in the project is listed for each checkup.
+The expected amount of progress in the project is listed for each progress check.
 Students making insufficient progress on a given progress check can be docked up to 12.5% on the project; students who miss progress checks will be docked the full 12.5%.
 Up to half of the lost points on a progress check can be recovered on the following progress check by catching back up.
-That is, you will be graded from -12.5 to 0 on each progress check, and the progress check grades will be added into your final grade.

-Points will not be docked on the final progress check; anything that is not complete at the final check will be reflected in the project grade itself.
+You will be graded from -12.5 to 0 on each progress check, and the progress check grades will be added into your final grade.
+Points will not be docked on the final progress check unless it is missed; anything that is not complete at the final check will be reflected in the project grade itself.

 You will not necessarily be docked any points for not reaching the expected progress goals.
 If the expected tasks are near completion **and** you come prepared with questions and/or an organized plan detailing what you have left to do to reach the progress goals, you may receive full credit.